AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Large and In Charge.*** You are capable of wielding weapons sized for Large creatures.
 These weapons are Melee weapons with the Heavy or Two-Handed property, as well as Thrown weapons without the Light or Finesse properties.
 The damage you deal with these weapons, as well as with Unarmed Strikes, is increased by 1d4.
 You have Disadvantage on Attack Rolls made with weapons that have the Finesse property, the Light property, or with Ranged weapons that lack the Heavy or Thrown property.

 ***Indomitable.*** You can tap into your own vitality in order to draw out greater power.
-You can spend a Hit Die and roll it, taking Necrotic damage equal to the amount rolled, to allow you to reroll any Attack Roll or Saving Throw.
+You can spend a Hit Point Die and roll it, taking Necrotic damage equal to the amount rolled, to allow you to reroll any Attack Roll or Saving Throw.
 You can use this trait after you roll, but before you know whether or not it was a success.
 You can decide which roll to take.

 You can use this trait a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.